regel/loudml/java/native/README.md

 The native script named **UserAgentSearch** will match params.field value against internal regular expressions and return **true** or **false**:
  * if params.device is not null, the script will return true for documents matching the given type
- * if params.model is not null, the script will return true for documents matching the given model
- * if params.browser is not null, the script will return true for documents matching the given browser

 The above script can be used in search context, to refine queries, e.g.: